 - The built in transparency increases product safety and saves time, especially for companies with extremely short production cycles and expensive internal quality assurance systems

-- To provide consumers a reliable, 3rd-party label for non-hazardous products that are tested to strict global standards and effectively protect from harmful substances in leather
+- Gives consumers and purchasers a reliable, 3rd-party label for non-hazardous products that are tested to strict global standards and effectively protect from harmful substances in leather

-- To provide targeted support for companies in the supply chain with human-ecological product safety, based on a scientific criteria catalogue and neutral laboratory tests
+- Provides targeted product stewardship support for companies in the supply chain with human-ecological product safety, based on a scientific criteria catalogue and neutral laboratory tests

-- To simplify and accelerate supply relationships for manufacturers and retailers who want to ensure product safety for their customers
+- Simplifies and accelerates supplier relationships for manufacturers and retailers who want to ensure product safety for their customers

-- To achieve legal conformity for importers, retailers and manufacturers
+- Ensures legal conformity for importers, retailers and manufacturers

 OEKO-TEX® is based on a modular system.
 Certification is available for every stage of the supply chain and certificates from prior stages are recognized downstream.
 This means that costs are shared throughout the supply chain and traceability enhanced.